GeekTrainer/learn-typescript/m08-organize-code-using-typescript-namespaces/includes/3-exercise-organize-code-single-file-namespace.md

    code .
    ```

 1. Open the file **module08_exercise.ts**.
-This file contains three functions.
+This file includes two functions called `returnGreeting` that each perform different tasks, plus a helper function called `getLength` that's used by one of the `returnGreeting` functions.
 You'll notice that there is a naming conflict because two of the functions have the same name.
 You'll solve this problem by organizing the functions into namespaces.
 1. You define a new namespace by using the `namespace` keyword followed by the namespace name.
 You can define as many namespaces as needed within a single TypeScript file.
 At the top of the file, define two namespaces named `Greetings` and `GreetingsWithLength`.

     ```typescript